ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 ```js
 // your endpoint
 ```
 let's follow a similar pattern as we saw above.
-Add the following code in (make the sentence your own!):
+Add the following code in (but make the sentence your own!):

 ```js
 app.get('/pets', (req, res) => {